BlueQuartzSoftware/simplnx/wrapping/python/docs/index_template.rst

 Latest Version: 1.2.1
 ---------------------

-The *complex* library can be installed through an Anaconda packages from the *BlueQuartzSoftware* channel.
+The *simplnx* library can be installed through an Anaconda packages from the *BlueQuartzSoftware* channel.
 This can be achieved by creating a new virtual environment

 .. code:: shell